Smolensk air disaster: Russian cooperation

 Russia offered full cooperation to Polish prosecutors during the investigation.
 According to the IAC, Polish investigators in Russia have been given access to all procedures of Russian investigators.
 However, Edmund Klich, the head of the Polish investigative commission, said that "Poland does not have a lot of things that (we) would like to have" and as an example gives lack of documentation of Smolensk airport and regulations about Air Control.
 Polish investigators do not have the authority to conduct investigative actions by themselves, but they participated on equal terms with their Russian counterparts in the interviews with people involved and other parts of the investigation.
 Polish officials were to secure all Polish state documents found in the wreckage, as well as electronic devices (portable computers and mobile telephones) belonging to government officials and military officers.
 In turn Russian investigators received from Poland materials secured after the crash, including those about the technical state of the aircraft and fitness of the pilot.
 The Polish investigation results were to be based in part on Russian findings, but they are not bound by the results of the Russian investigation.
 Preliminary results of the investigations were to be released on the Thursday after the crash (including the cockpit voice recordings), but this was postponed until after the weekend when the funeral of the Presidential couple was to take place, then postponed indefinitely until the full analysis was completed.
-The Flight Data Recorder and Cockpit Voice Recorder, both of Soviet design, were analyzed in Russia with the participation of Polish experts.
+The Flight Data Recorder and Cockpit Voice Recorder, both of Soviet design, were analysed in Russia with the participation of Polish experts.
 The Quick Access Recorder, designed and produced in Poland, was sent to Poland and analysed there, with the participation of Russian experts.
-The Flight Management System units, manufactured in the United States, were analyzed there with the participation of the FAA, NTSB, Polish experts, Russian experts, and the Interstate Aviation Committee (IAC).
+The Flight Management System units, manufactured in the United States, were analysed there with the participation of the FAA, NTSB, Polish experts, Russian experts, and the Interstate Aviation Committee (IAC).